anebz/ctci/Missing CS semester/README.md

 > Navigating directories

 You can use [fasd](https://github.com/clvv/fasd) to autojump to common directories that you visit often.

+To list all files in a directory in

+* human readable
+* show hidden
+* print details
+* sort by date

+, do `ls -halt`.